metalbear-co/mirrord.dev/content/pages/comparing/index.md

         url: https://marketplace.visualstudio.com/items?itemName=MetalBear.mirrord&ssr=false#review-details
         icon: vscode
         text:
-          - I'm using it for around a month now. mirrord enabled me to <span class="text-primary">easily</span> connect my app into my k8s cluster and use the system as it in the k8s environment with ease.
+          - I'm using it for around a month now. mirrord enabled me to <span class="text-primary">easily connect my app into my k8s cluster</span> and use the system as it in the k8s environment with ease.
 I could just forget running docker on my machine and use the dev k8s environment to run my code with minimal configuration and work.
     - card:
         name: 0merxx
         url: https://twitter.com/0merxx